Rac535/cozmo-touch-2018/README.md

 1. You are using a machine running Windows
 2. You have installed `pipenv` ([installation instructions](https://pipenv.readthedocs.io/en/latest/install/#installing-pipenv))

-If you've met the above requirements, then simply run the following two shell commands:
+If you've met the above requirements, then simply run the following two commands in PowerShell:
 ```bash
 $ pipenv install
 $ ./package.py